PanagiotisDrakatos/SpringBoot-Registration-Login-ThePerfectExample/README.md

 );
 ```

-Navigate in the CONFIGCLASS And for the sake of completeness, here is the way persistence is set up:
+Navigate in the <a href="https://github.com/PanagiotisDrakatos/SpringBoot-Registration-Login-ThePerfectExample/blob/master/src/main/java/com/github/tutorial/Spring/SecurityConfig.java">Config</a> class, and for the sake of completeness, here is the way persistence is set up:

 ```java